jennaly/egyptian-deities-api/README.md

 ## Lessons Learned:

-I learned to build a robust API on Node using the Express framework and to serve data from the server in response to requests.
+I learned to build a robust API on Node using the Express framework and to return data from the server in response to requests.